Video by Jeremiah P. Mensah

 False Prophet

-However, true prophets should not operate like hired fortune tellers.
-Their goal should be to draw people to Jesus, not to enrich themselves.
+The Bible allows financial support for ministers (1 Timothy 5:18).
+But true prophets do not operate like hired fortune tellers.
+Their aim should be to draw people to Jesus, not to enrich themselves.

+The Lord warned us about false prophets.
+They disguise themselves as sheep but are ravenous wolves inside (Matthew 7:15).
 We need the Holy Spirit’s discernment to detect pretenders who infiltrate the church.

 1 John 4:1 (ESV) teaches: